Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Discussion and Conclusion

-In this work, we introduce the first large scale 3D human pose estimate dataset with rich geometric pose affordance constraints.
-We propose multi-layer depth as a concise representation of scene geometry and explore two effective ways to incorporate geometric constraints into training in an end-to-end fashion.
-There are many other alternatives for representing geometric scene constraints.
+In this work, we introduce a large-scale dataset for exploring geometric pose affordance constraints.
+The dataset provides multi-view imagery with gold-standard 3D human pose and scene geometry, and features a rich variety of human-scene interactions.
+We propose using multi-layer depth as a concise camera-relative representation for encoding scene geometry, and explore two effective ways to incorporate geometric constraints into training in an end-to-end fashion.
+There are, of course, many alternatives for representing geometric scene constraints which we have not yet explored.
 We hope the availability of this dataset will inspire future work on geometry-aware feature design and affordance learning for 3D human pose estimation.